 For any enquiry or advice concerning the progress and successful completion of their studies, students can submit their requests electronically at http://my.enl.auth.gr/advisor/advisor.htm.
-The School Advisors for the academic year 2011-12 are Dr Anastasios Tsangalidis (Room 310A, tel.
-2310 99 7939) and Dr Marianthi Makri Tsilipakou (Room 305, tel.
-2310 99 7416).
+The School Advisor for the academic year 2010-11 is Dr Anastasios Tsangalidis (Room 310A, tel.
+2310 99 7939).